 The requirements for basic training providers is as follows:

-- Government and Private ITI having spare seats (with in overall sanctioned seats) is required.
+- Government and Private ITI having spare seats (within overall sanctioned seats) are required.

-- Establishments with in-house basic training facilities is required.
+- Establishments with in-house basic training facilities are required.

 - BTP set up/supported by industry clusters is also required.